Were Dinosaurs Warm-Blooded?

 Is Mokele-Mbembe Really a Dinosaur?

 For the last 200 years, stories have circulated about a vaguely dinosaur-like beast haunting Africa's Congo River basin.
-Does the Mokele-mbembe really exist, or is it simply a mythical creature?
+Does the Mokele-mbembe really exist, or is it simply a mythical creature that some foolish cryptozoologists insist still haunts the rain forest?

 Why Did Spinosaurus Have a Sail?

-Not only was Spinosaurus the largest carnivorous dinosaur that ever lived, but it was also the only plus-sized theropod to be equipped with a sail.
+Not only was Spinosaurus the largest carnivorous dinosaur that ever lived, outweighing Tyrannosaurus Rex by one or two tons, but it was also the only plus-sized theropod of the Mesozoic Era to be equipped with a prominent sail.
 The question is, why?

 Can We Clone a Dinosaur?

-Ever since Jurassic Park, people have wondered if it will one day be possible to clone a living, breathing dinosaur.
+Ever since Jurassic Park, people have wondered if it will one day be possible to clone a living, breathing dinosaur out of preserved DNA (possibly recovered from fossilized amber).
 Trouble is, the scientific challenges are much heftier than you've been led to believe.

 Is the Loch Ness Monster Really a Marine Reptile?

-People who insist the Loch Ness Monster really exists say it looks like a long-extinct plesiosaur, a type of marine reptile.
-Do they have a leg (or flipper) to stand on?
+People who insist the Loch Ness Monster really exists say it looks like a long-extinct plesiosaur, a type of marine reptile, or even a sauropod with a marine lifestyle.
+Do they have a leg (or flipper) to stand on, or are they simply perpetuating the Loch Ness myth?

 Dinosaurs and Dragons

-Dragons--or dragon-like monsters--are a common feature of folk tales around the world.
-Could they actually be references to long-extinct dinosaurs?
+Dragons--or dragon-like monsters--are a common feature of folk tales around the world, especially in Europe, central America and the Far East.
+Could these mythical, monstrous "dragons" actually be references to long-extinct dinosaurs?